Vodka and Clementine Glazed Salmon ~ This easy and healthy citrussy 30-minute salmon is a celebration of seasonal eating!

 I love recipes that can only be made in season.
 In a world where you can get almost anything, at a price, all year round, this is one of those rare examples.
-You can only buy clementines in winter, so Vodka and Clementine Glazed Salmon is a special treat.

 We believe in eating fish as much as possible in our house, and it often becomes our default dinner, but because of that I sometimes get a little lazy about how I serve it.
 Like salt, pepper, and lemon lazy.
 A smear of mayo and breadcrumbs lazy.
 But here’s an idea that elevates fish without putting you to too much bother.
 In fact, one of the best things about eating fish for dinner is that you can start thinking about it half an hour before sitting down at the table.

 Clementines are plentiful right now, and since they’re usually sold by the bag or crateful, you can easily set aside a few for this dish without compromising your healthy snacking habits.
 I mix up a quick glaze in a saucepan and pour it over the fish before broiling.
 The sliced clementines infuse an extra burst of flavor into the fish.
 The vodka itself is flavorless, but acts as a flavor enhancer, and the whole thing is simple, but very satisfying.

 I know darn well that fish will never have the appeal of a brownie or a cheesecake, but a dish like this goes a little way toward bridging that divide.
 This is a pleasure to cook and a pleasure to eat.

 I splurged on wild Alaskan salmon this time, and boy was it good.
 I love the deeper color and firmer texture.
 This dish could easily be made with a firm white fish as well, something like sea bass, cod, halibut or mahi mahi.

 Reader Rave ~

 “Made this for dinner tonight.
 It is a keeper!
 Thanks!!!!” ~ Jo